-A few weeks ago (early November, 2011), Ms. Karen, friend Sue, and I were out investigating Chiricahua National Monument and we happened across two places worthy of your consideration.
+A few weeks ago (early November, 2011), Ms. Karen, friend Sue, and I were out investigating Chiricahua National Monument and we happened across several places worthy of your consideration.

 First, Sandy’s is a twofer.
 Her place is actually Sandy’s Restaurant & RV Park.
 I can’t speak for the RV Park adjacent to her diner (yet), but I have to tell you Sandy’s Restaurant serves really good American comfort food, including fresh-baked pies & cakes, right out there in the middle of Nowhere, Arizona.

 Sandy’s is definitely NOT a greasy spoon, although given its remote location, she could easily get away with offering much less.
 And the prices … unbelievably inexpensive.
 I am sure Sandy will come to her senses and raise her prices eventually, but on our visit, I was stunned at the bill ...
 3 lunches; very generous portions = $21.
 I can hardly dine at home for what Sandy charges.
 If I was staying at her RV Park, I wouldn’t even bother stocking up at the grocery store.